-The Society proposes to produce two new issues of Sandgrouse.
-As in previous years, grants will be awarded to Conservation and Research projects only if funds can be identified, secured and can be legitimately transferred.
+The Society proposes to produce two new issues of Sandgrouse, to complete its contribution to the publication of Birds of the Middle East (in Arabic) and to publish the app version as a sole venture.
+As in previous years, grants will be awarded to conservation projects only if funds can be identified, secured and can be legitimately transferred.
 The Reserve Fund target will remain at £12,000.